itsraja/ConnectRoad/README.md

 ### USE CASE - 3
 ### Testing connectivity between "Boston" and "Lexington"
-Expectec Result : NO (Not connected)
+Expected Result : NO (Not connected)

 http://localhost:8080/connected?origin=Boston&destination=Lexington